pwalczyszyn/scroll2play/README.md

 ===========

 Simple JS lib that mimics video playback while scrolling browser window.
 You can see it in action [here](http://pwalczyszyn.github.io/scroll2play/).
+To export sequence of still images you can use Adobe Media Encoder, you can follow [this video tutorial](http://www.youtube.com/watch?v=SPbFJIgA1D8) to learn more.

 ## API